Tarush-Goyal/MEAN-Stack/README.md

-# Basic Register/Sign In with MEAN Stack
+# Basic MEAN Stack Application

-A basic User Authentication System using MEAN architecture.
+A basic User Authentication System which stores user details in a MongoDB database.
+Views and user interface are generated using Angular.
+Routes and Controllers are built using Node.js and Express.

-## Installation Steps (if applicable)
+## Installation Steps

 1. Clone repo: `git clone https://github.com/Tarush-Goyal/MEAN-Stack.git`
 2. Change into root directory: `cd mean-stack`